 console.log('Call initiated and tracked');

-3 - Result: When clicked, the button will simultaneously fire the Meta Pixel event for conversion tracking and initiate the phone call on mobile devices, giving you valuable analytics while providing seamless user experience.
+3 - Result: When clicked, the button fires the Meta Pixel event for conversion tracking and then initiates the phone call on mobile devices, giving you valuable analytics while providing seamless user experience.

 Time to ensure everything works perfectly: